Human Resources professionals face the conundrum of keeping healthcare costs low while satisfying current employees and attracting potential hires.

 Utilization rate is the magic number in telemedicine and the best way to measure success.

 Telemedicine utilization equals the number of virtual doctor visits divided by the number of covered employees.
 If a company has 1,000 employees and those employees collectively make 500 visits, then the company’s utilization rate is 50%.

 As of 2021, 96% of employers offered telemedicine as a benefit, according to Kaiser Family Foundation's 2021 Employer Health Benefits Survey.
 Plus, as a result of the pandemic, virtual care visits have grown exponentially with 64% of US households having had a virtual care appointment in the past year.
 In 2018, Willis Towers Watson’s Healthcare Changes Ahead survey revealed only 2% of Americans had a telemedicine visit.
 That's a 3,100% increase in virtual care visits over just 4 years.

 Even with growing usage, industry averages for utilization are typically only between 2-20%.

 Why Utilization Rate is Vital

 Employee utilization rate is undoubtedly the most important factor affecting cost savings for employers — but it doesn’t end there.
-High utilization rates indicate an engaged employee base that feels cared for, promoting higher satisfaction levels and company morale.
+High utilization rates indicate an engaged employee base that feels cared for, promoting higher satisfaction levels and increased company morale.
 Employers can also expect to attract and retain more top talent and see higher levels of productivity when telemedicine utilization rates are higher.

 Many facts and figures swirl around HR departments, but it is vital that employers are made aware of the key numbers that drive results.
-Employee utilization rate is number one in telemedicine: It drives ROI and best represents the value the service is delivering.
-For employers to see what value their telemedicine benefits are providing, the utilization rate should be front and center in any and all reports from the provider.
+Employee utilization rate is number one in telemedicine: It drives ROI (return on investment) and best represents the value the service is delivering.
+For employers to see what value their telemedicine benefits are providing, the utilization rate should be front and center in any and all reports from the service provider.